- How to Apply

 Hart House seeks to support initiatives which bring communities together through dialogue.
-Examples: Hose a conference on interfaith dialogue; bring together international and domestic students for meaningful weekly conversations.
+The Dialogue category includes the Hart House Rubina Khawaja Dialogue Catalyst Grant, which focuses on interfaith, intercultural, and/or global dialogues.
+Dialogue program examples include: Host a conference on interfaith dialogue; bring together international and domestic students for meaningful weekly conversations.

 Hart House encourages students to build community and support their academic careers through wellness and wellness-related activities.
 Examples: Host a wheelchair basketball tournament; provide mindfulness meditation training.

 How to Apply

 Good to know – What the Good Ideas Fund does not support

 The Good Ideas Fund is not designed to support the following activities:

 - Off-campus events (i.e. events not on any of the 3 campuses)

 - Salaries (one-time honourarium payments for speakers or other special guests is permitted)